Global tech industry body seeks revision in India's directive on reporting of cyber security breach | Technology

 US-based technology industry body ITI, having global tech firms such as Google, Facebook, IBM and Cisco as its members, has sought a revision in the Indian government's directive on reporting of cyber security breach incidents.

-ITI said that the provisions under the new mandate may adversely impact organisations and undermine cyber security in the country.
+ITI said that the provisions under the new mandate may adversely impact organizations and undermine cyber security in the country.

-ITI country manager for India Kumar Deep, in a letter to CERT-In chief Sanjay Bahl dated May 5, asked for a wider stakeholder consultation with the industry before finalising on the directive.
+ITI country manager for India Kumar Deep, in a letter to CERT-In chief Sanjay Bahl, dated May 5, has asked for a wider stakeholder consultation with the industry before finalizing on the directive.

 ''The directive has the potential to improve India's cyber security posture if appropriately developed and implemented, however, certain provisions in the bill, including counterproductive incident reporting requirements, may negatively impact Indian and global enterprises and undermine cyber security,'' Deep said.